Nikita Roy: Critical response

-The critical response has been mixed, with reviewers praising its ambitious concept and performances while critiquing its uneven execution and narrative flaws.

 Vinamra Mathur from Firstpost gave the film 2 stars out of 5, stating the film reeked of pretence from beginning to end, and the potential in the story was further marred by fake accents and faulty dubbing.

 Sarika Sharma of Moneycontrol gave 3/5 stars, appreciating its attempt to explore the clash between rationalism and superstition.
 She wrote, "Sonakshi Sinha carries the film with conviction, and the atmospheric cinematography creates a haunting vibe.
 Yet, the narrative feels rushed, leaving some emotional beats underdeveloped."

 Renuka Vyavahare of The Times of India awarded the film 3/5 stars, stating, "The film’s strength lies in its restrained approach to the horror-thriller genre, avoiding clichés of mainstream Bollywood.
 However, the hurried investigation sequences and lack of character depth prevent it from reaching its full potential.
 A decent watch for fans of mystery and suspense."

 Bollywood Hungama gave the film 1.5 stars out of 5, remarking that while the original story and adapted story held a lot of promise, the screenplay was lackluster and the direction was not up to the mark.